kbknapp/cargo-graph/README.md

 $ cargo install cargo-graph
 ```

 This may require a nightly version of `cargo` if you get an error about the `install` command not being found.
-You may also compile and install the traditional way by followin the instructions below.
+You may also compile and install the traditional way by following the instructions below.

 ## Compiling